-Paul Strebel has been working with boards of directors and top management teams as an educator and advisor for more than 35 years on strategic vision and the resolution of boardroom conflicts.
-In addition to personal experience as a board director, he has facilitated highly interactive workshops and seminars on best in-class boards and strategic breakthroughs for more than 50 multinationals in Europe, U.S., South Africa, the Middle East and S.E.
+Paul Strebel works with boards of directors and top management teams as an educator and advisor on strategic vision and the resolution of boardroom conflicts.
+In addition to personal experience as a board director, he has facilitated interactive workshops and seminars on best in-class boards and strategic breakthroughs for multinationals in Europe, U.S., South Africa, the Middle East and S.E.
 Asia.

-Together with Xavier Gilbert, he developed the concept of outpacing business strategies: companies shouldn’t opt exclusively for low delivered cost, or high perceived value, but rather deploy them in sequence to drive the industry’s evolution and beat the competition.
+Outpacing Business Strategies (developed together with Xavier Gilbert): Companies shouldn’t opt exclusively for low delivered cost, or high perceived value, but rather deploy them in sequence to drive the industry’s evolution and beat the competition.

-To make organizational change effective, management must understand why employees resist change: management must take account of the forces of change and resistance and offer employees tailored compacts, involving economic rewards, psychological safety and a supportive social culture.
+Employee Compacts: To make organizational change effective, management must understand why employees resist change, take account of the forces of change and resistance and offer employees correspondingly tailored compacts.

-For board directors, he developed the concept of contingent governance: highlighting four roles of the board, based on support and control, and how the board should shift focus between the roles to deal with internal and external challenges.
+Contingent Governance: Board directors are more effective when they are aware of the four basic roles of the board that reflect support and control, and how the board should shift focus between the roles to deal with internal and external challenges.

-To make stakeholder capitalism work, executives must reconcile shareholders with other stakeholders, by focusing rigorously on creating long-term shareholder value and distinguishing between stakeholders: they must mobilize value creating stakeholders with a shared purpose and win-win initiatives, while avoiding the value-destroying traps and ESG risks associated with the others.
+Redefined Stakeholder Capitalism: Executives can reconcile shareholders with other stakeholders, by focusing rigorously on creating long-term shareholder value, based on win-win initiatives with value creating stakeholders, while avoiding the value-destroying traps and ESG risks associated with others.

 Professor Strebel has twice received the Award for Research on Leadership from the Association of Executive Search Consultants and has won several case study awards from the European Foundation for Management Development.
 He has published articles in the MIT Sloan Management Review, Harvard Business Review, California Management Review, Strategic Management Journal, Long Range Planning, among numerous others and has contributed on governance issues to the business press.